 Insufficient Evidence for

-- Fournier’s gangrene.
-Early research has shown unclear results about the effects of honey dressings, when used with antibiotics, as a treatment for Fournier’s gangrene.
+- A type of gangrene around the genitals (Fournier's gangrene).
+Early research has shown unclear results about the effects of honey dressings, when used with antibiotics, as a treatment for this type of gangrene.

 - Breaking up thick mucus secretions.